maxtoroq/maxtoroq.github.io/XCST/c/_variable.md

 ```

 ## Error Conditions

+It is a compilation error if the `visibility` attribute is used on a local variable.

 It is a compilation error if the `value` attribute is present when the content of the element is non-empty.